solyarisoftware/PERE/README.md

   - The server must have some *delivery-receipt* aka *return-receipt* from each client device subscribed to receive events on a channel, with a *status update* of local elaborations.
   - "Presence" of clients devices must be tarcked by server

-- JSON for data transport is fine.
+- JSON for payload data transport is fine.

 - Just HTTP as transport protocol ?